JasonSmith-FlatironsSolutions/fumanchu.js/README.md

   * For the remaining items:
     * If the item is an `Array`, it is a child HTML element.
     * Otherwise, the item is converted to a `String` and treated as (automatically escaped) text.

+`fumanchu.js` is a play on `moustache`, `handlebars`, and all the other bad puns associated with JavaScript templating engines.
+The fact is, brackets and curley-braces ('[..]' and '{..}') kind of look like moustaches if you turn them sideways and are not too picky.
+Brackets look particularly like a "Fu Manchu" moustache.
+So JavaScript Arrays and Objects just naturally look like oodles of lip hair, from a certain viewpoint.
+Try to get that image out of your head.

 Okay, look, this library is still in the early stages of infancy.
 There is a lot more I want it to do, and it has some rough edges.
 Still, it is very simple, and I don't expect it to get much more complex.